-2. Susannah DECYX, baptised at St Peter's, Dublin, 23 Jul 1762
+2. Susannah DECYX, baptised at Saint Peter's, Dublin, 23 July 1762.

 now Lemon St. The PIGOTT house probably the one highlighted in red.]

-published by Wm Jackson PIGOTT in "The Modern Visitation of Ireland," Ed by HOWARD & CRISP, 1895, Vol.2, p.94.]
+published by William Jackson PIGOTT in "The Modern Visitation of Ireland," Edited by HOWARD and CRISP, 1895, Volume 2, page 94.]

 John's early career is also obscure.
 Nothing is known of him prior to his marriage in 1793 to Mary VICKERS, whose father, Joseph VICKERS, was a Silk Manufacturer.
 This might suggest that our John had found his new wife in the milieu of the silk trade in Dublin, but it does not prove that he worked in that industry himself, although the possibility does exist.

-His death notice was published in the Saunder's Daily News Letter, Fri 5 Oct, as follows:
+His death notice was published in the Saunder's Daily News Letter, Friday 5 October, as follows:

-"Died, on the 30th ultimo, at his residence, No 12 Charlotte Street, Mr John PIGOTT, aged 78 years."
+"Died.
+On the 30th ultimo, at his residence, No 12 Charlotte Street, Mr John PIGOTT, aged 78 years."

 The PIGOTT plot lies just above and a little to the right of where the dog is wagging its tail.]